AdityaH007/MyNeoVimConfig/README.md

 5. **Install plugins:**

-Open Neovim and run `:PlugInstall` to install the plugins specified in the configuration file.
+Open Neovim and run `:PackerSync` to install the plugins specified in the configuration file.

 6. **Additional setup (if required):**